 Located along Lake Michigan on the city's north side and about five miles from the Loop, Uptown bustles with a very active live music and nightlife scene.

 Music and entertainment venues include the Riviera Theatre (also known among locals as “the Riv") which puts on concerts almost daily, the Green Mill cocktail lounge featuring live jazz and the Aragon Ballroom which features pop and rocks bands in its 5,000-capacity venue.

 Three miles southwest from the Loop, Pilsen is one of Chicago's most colorful neighborhoods.

 Artists live in lofts mostly around 18th Street and Halsted.
-Its nearby proximity to the University of Illinois at Chicago campus as well as the Loop make this neighborhood popular among students and young professionals.
+Its nearby proximity to the University of Illinois at Chicago campus, as well as the Loop, makes this neighborhood popular among students and young professionals.